 A key part of the lemon law in California is the concept of a legal presumption.
 Before purchasing a used vehicle, it is important to understand lemon law legal presumption.
 A legal presumption is simply a rule under the law that allows the court to assume something is true based upon the evidence available.
 A legal presumption is based upon a set of facts that is then applied to laws, logic, reasoning and our individual rights.
+Consulting a used car lawyer can provide clarity on how a legal presumption is based upon a set of facts that is then applied to laws, logic, reasoning, and our individual rights.
 After a legal presumption is established, the defense must disprove the presumption.

 If you live in California and you can show any of these three things, the vehicle is presumed to be a lemon.
 Because of that fact, a judge on the case will inform the jury that you have successfully established a presumption that the dealership or manufacturer has had a reasonable opportunity to repair it.
 The burden of proof will then go to the defending auto manufacturer to disprove the presumption.

-To have a successful lemon law claim, you and your attorney need to prove that the defect that has not been repaired is a ‘safety defect.’
+To have a successful lemon law claim, you and Your attorney, ideally a car injury lawyer, needs to prove that the defect that has not been repaired is a ‘safety defect.’
 Automobiles weigh 3,000 to 5,000 pounds and travel at high speeds, so there are many defects that will affect safety.
 However, there is nothing in the lemon law stating that the defect must literally put you in mortal danger.
 It is enough that continued use of the car would be unsafe.

 For example, let’s say your car has a problem with the automatic mirrors where they regularly reset to their regular position instead of staying in the position in which you set them.
 Even if they never made it difficult for you to see behind you, it is enough to make a lemon law claim because they are not working as intended and could affect the vehicle’s safety.